plan44/p44mbrd/README.md

 *p44mbrd* uses a **JSON-based representation of the [vdc API](http://developer.digitalstrom.org/Architecture/vDC-API.pdf)** to communicate with *vdcd*.

-The *vdc-API* was originally defined in 2013 as an abstraction for the [digitalSTROM](https://digitalstrom.com) device model to allow integration of third-party devices into digitalSTROM.
+The *vdc-API* was originally defined in 2013 as an abstraction for the [Digital Strom](https://digitalstrom.com) device model to allow integration of third-party devices into Digital Strom.
 The vdc API device model was designed to be as generic as possible, with a strong focus on being self-descriptive through a [structured tree of device properties](http://developer.digitalstrom.org/Architecture/vDC-API-properties.pdf).

 This now helps *p44mbrd* to obtain the needed information from devices to be able to map them to *matter bridged device*.